 8. Research and plan for educational advancement, personal and professional growth, potential career opportunities, and lifelong learning.

-The baccalaureate degree program in nursing at Argosy University [Hawaii, Denver, Atlanta] is pursuing initial accreditation by the Commission on Collegiate Nursing Education.
-Applying for accreditation does not guarantee that accreditation will be granted.
+The baccalaureate degree program in nursing at Argosy University, Atlanta is accredited by the Commission on Collegiate Nursing Education.